How to improve your communication skills as a manager - Oak Engage

 An introverted manager may not enjoy that aspect of their role and naturally, that will make it more difficult for everyone involved.
 It’s reported that 69% of managers dislike communicating with their staff, so it’s more common than you may think.

-3. The Waffler Manager
+3. The waffler manager

 As a manager, it is important to communicate your message concisely so that it is easy to understand.
 The exact opposite of this is the reason why a waffling manager is invariably a poor communicator.